MicrosoftDocs/power-platform/power-platform/alm/checker-api/overview.md

 ## Versioning

-While not required, it is recommended to include the api-version query string parameter with the desired API version.
+While not required, it's recommended to include the api-version query string parameter with the desired API version.
 The current API version is 2.0 for rulesets and rules and 1.0 for all other requests.
-For example, the following is a ruleset HTTP request specifying to use the 2.0 API version:
+For example, the following ruleset is an HTTP request specifying to use the 2.0 API version:

 `https://unitedstatesfirstrelease.api.advisor.powerapps.com/api/ruleset?api-version=2.0`